-Think of winter as your off-season in your annual game plan.
+Think of winter as your landscape off-season in your annual game plan.
 Take the right steps now to set yourself up for success next spring.

 Your turf will fare winter’s weather best and come back with more vitality in the spring if you aerate while it is still green.
 Give your turf some breathing room as it transitions into the cold season.
 Swingle’s fall aeration breaks up the dry, compacted Colorado soil, allowing water and nutrients to reach the roots.
 Watering your turf by hand during the dry winter months can help it green-up faster in spring.

 A formula for success, fall aeration and over-seeding helps to fill in bare spots to provide a thick, green turf.
 It also helps make your turf less susceptible to disease by introducing a variety of hardy grass types.

 Soak up the Goodness

 Proper turf care means caring for the soil beneath it as well, especially in Colorado.
 Swingle’s commercial-grade organic soil-conditioner will green-up your turf areas and help eliminate brown spots.

 Get more out of the time and money you invest in mowing, trimming and maintaining your commercial turf by fertilizing in the fall.
 Swingle’s custom-blended fertilizer is designed for our unique Colorado climate.
 It boosts the health of your turf by providing vital nutrients.

 It’s important to prune certain species during their dormant season in order to prevent the start of diseases such as Fire Blight, which has been very prevalent along the Front Range the past few years.
 It’s also a great time to prune deciduous (leafy) trees when they are dormant as well as prune overgrown evergreen and spruce trees.

 Fall and Winter Watering